XoopsThemes/constra/README.md

 Visit us at [XOPS CMS website](https://xoops.org/)

-The upcoming "next generation" version of XOOPS CMS is being crafted on GitHub at: https://github.com/XOOPS
+Current and upcoming "next generation" versions of XOOPS CMS are crafted on GitHub at: https://github.com/XOOPS